Skip to content

 Erewash

-In Erewash people and organisations having been working together to transform the way health and care is planned and delivered locally for many years.
+For many years in Erewash, people and organisations having been working hard together to transform the way health and social care is planned and delivered.
 Around 30% of Erewash’s residents are aged over 65 and projections suggest that the area will see an estimated further 58% increase in over 65-year-olds by 2039.
-Increasing life expectancy in the 21st century is a sign of successful treatment and care services, as well as behavioural change.
-However, unless it is accompanied by increasing healthy life expectancy it will result in increasing numbers of older people requiring costly care.
+Increasing life expectancy in the 21st century is a sign of successful treatment and care services, as well as individual’s self-care.
+One challenge faced it that unless increased life expectancy is accompanied by good health, Erewash’s older population will require greater levels of costly care.

-Although Erewash has a lower-than-average deprivation score compared with the national average overall, it contains four of the most deprived areas in Derbyshire falling within the 10% most deprived areas in England.
-As a whole in Derbyshire, people in the least deprived areas are expected to live on average seven years longer than those in the most deprived areas.
-The health of people in Erewash is notably varied compared with the England average.
-Roughly 17.2% (3,395) children live-in low-income families.
+Although Erewash does have a lower-than-average deprivation score compared with the national average overall, it contains four of the very most deprived small neighbourhoods in Derbyshire.
+These fall within the 10% most deprived areas in the county.
+As a whole in Derbyshire, people in the least deprived areas are expected to live on average seven years longer than those in the most deprived areas, and in better health throughout their lifetimes too.

 Everyone on Board